eflautt/ga-data-science/lessons/lesson-1/readme.md

 **Ideal data vs. data that is available**
 Often times we start by identifing the *ideal data* we would want for a project.

-During the data aquistion phase, we'll learn about the limitations on the types of data that are available.
-We have to decide if these limitaions will inhibit our ability to answer our question of interest or if we can work with what we have to find a reasonable and reliable answer.
+During the data aquisition phase, we'll learn about the limitations on the types of data that are available.
+We have to decide if these limitations will inhibit our ability to answer our question of interest or if we can work with what we have to find a reasonable and reliable answer.

 Data for this example:
 - demographic information (profession, company size, location)